juliophilippus25/vehicle-wash-system/README.md

+# Vehicle Washing Service System

 ## About Application

-Simple application of vehicle washing service system
+This is a simple application for managing a vehicle washing service.

 ## Features

-- Dashboard
-- Vehicle Types
-- Customers
-- Transactions
+- **Dashboard**: Overview of the service metrics and statistics.
+- **Vehicle Types**: Manage different types of vehicles serviced.
+- **Customers**: Manage customer information and details.
+- **Transactions**: Record and manage service transactions.

 ## How to install

-- Database configuration in .env
+- Clone the repository
+- Run the command in the terminal "composer install" for install dependencies
+- Run the command in the terimal "php artisan key:generate" for generate application key
+- Copy .env.example to .env and update with your database configuration
-- Run the command in the terminal "php artisan migrate"
+- Run the command in the terminal "php artisan migrate" (Make sure you have created your own database)
 - Run the command in the terminal "php artisan db:seed"
 - Run the command in the terminal "php artisan serve"
-- Check .\database\seeders\UsersTableSeeder.php for username and password admin
+- Check database\seeders\UsersTableSeeder.php for the default admin username and password.
 - Enjoy!

+## Access Application
+- Start your local server using XAMPP, Laragon, or another environment, and open your browser at the URL provided by "php artisan serve" output.

 ## Made with Laravel